glinchflash/OOP-Introduction/README.md

   - change properties to private instead of public
   - using getters to get property values of private properties
   - using setters to change property of private value
-  - create a private function and use a getter to acces it and display its output
+  - create a private function and use a getter to access it and display its output
 - - [x] [Exercise 4](exercise_4_protected.php)
   - change properties to protected
   - get access to properties without getters/setters, just calling the property due to protected access level => child has access to parents properties